Characterizing the existence of a Borel complete expansion: Introduction

 \begin{proof} Given $b\in B_\ptl$, put $a:=g_\ptl(b)$.
 Then $f_\ptl(a)=b$, so $f_\ptl$ is surjective. \qedsymbol\end{proof}

-Much of Descriptive Set Theory, or at least the study of Borel reducibility revolves around analyzing the complexity of equivalence relations, and hence quotients.
+Much of Descriptive Set Theory, or at least the study of Borel reducibility, revolves around analyzing the complexity of equivalence relations, and hence quotients.
 Call a pair $(X,E)$ a {\em strongly definable quotient} if both $X$ and $E$ are strongly definable and $E$ is persistently an equivalence relation on $X$.
-We say {\em $(X,E)$ is HC-reducible to $(Y,E)$,}
+An {\em HC-reduction} of $(X,E)$ into another strongly definable quotient $(Y,F)$ is a strongly definable $f\subseteq X\times Y$ such that, persistently, \begin{itemize} \item The $E$-saturation of $\dom(f)$ is $X$.
+That is, for every $x\in X$, there is an $x'\in X$ and $y'\in Y$ where $xEx'$ holds and $(x',y')\in f$. \item $f$ induces a well-defined injection on equivalence classes.
+That is, if $(x,y)$ and $(x',y')$ are in $f$, then $xEx'$ holds if and only if $yFy'$ does. \end{itemize}